Valmar33/no_gfx_api/readme.md

 I was feeling incredibly inspired by Sebastian Aaltonen's ["No Graphics API"](https://www.sebastianaaltonen.com/blog/no-graphics-api) blog post, so I started to implement the proposed API on top Vulkan (except I also got rid of PSOs completely), to see how much of it is possible.
 It is still a proof of concept but there's a working example in this repository.
 The main thing that is missing right now are textures, looking forward to implementing them.

 ## API Usage
-The API is straight-forward to use:
+The API is straightforward to use:

 ```odin
 // --- Initialization